 Can I Paint Wood Paneling?

-Yes, you can absolutely paint wood paneling if you thoroughly clean your surface, degloss by sanding (or use liquid sandpaper), prep, and prime the wood with the right products.
+Yes, you can absolutely paint wood paneling if you thoroughly clean your surface, degloss by sanding (or using liquid sandpaper), prep, and prime the wood with the right products.
 Check out the tutorial below.

 Materials used in the video:

 Sanding Pad – https://amzn.to/2PpQtGg

 9-inch Roller Sleeve: https://amzn.to/3ucq7pZ (regular size, not 18 inches like in the video)